Trackless

 Trolleys

-| Known by the rest of the world as trolleybuses, Philadelphia was the first
+| Known to the rest of the world as trolleybuses, Philadelphia was the first

 city to regularly operate "trackless trolleys".
 Primitive tracklesses were